shizzard/cloak/docs/index.md

 * [Compile-time options](compile-time-options.md): a set of options that may be used to change `cloak` behavior at compile-time
 * [Field types](field-types.md): description of different field types `cloak` supports
 * [Runtime errors](runtime-errors.md): runtime errors `cloak` can generate
-* [Module interface](module-interface.md): description of all exported functions cloak will generate for you
+* [Interface functions](interface-functions.md): description of all exported functions cloak will generate for you
 * [Types and specs](types-and-specs.md): exported generated types and function specifications
 * [Importers](importers.md): a way to import some fancy-packed data into your datastructure
 * [Validators](validators.md): different ways to validate data with user-defined callbacks